How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 Can my narcissistic husband change?

-If you’re trying to figure out how to deal with a narcissistic husband, you probably wonder if his behavior will ever change.
-After all, if you’re subjected to fits of rage, constant putdowns, and an expectation that you will meet his every need while denying your own needs, you’re probably fed up and wondering if you’ll have to live like this forever.
+After all, if you’re subjected to fits of rage, constant put-downs, and an expectation that you will meet his every need while denying your own needs, you’re probably fed up and wondering if you’ll have to live like this forever.

-The truth is that it is difficult for individuals with a narcissistic personality disorder to change their behavior.
+The truth is that it is difficult for individuals with narcissistic personality disorder to change their behavior.
 Personality disorders represent behavior patterns, and it can be difficult to unlearn these patterns.

 That being said, if your husband has true desire and motivation to change, and he is willing to work through childhood issues in therapy, he may be able to change some of his behaviors so they do not have as much of a negative effect on your relationship.